after Juan Ramon

 understand, and then the semis gear down

 for the traffic light on Houston.
-He sleeps

 again and dreams of another city